google/xls/docs_src/xls_noc_tree_topology.md

 called a tree topology because the router nodes form a tree data structure.

 ![drawing](./tree_topology.png)

- \
-**Figure Tree\_Topology\_Example.
-A tree topology example.**
+**Figure Tree_Topology_Example<a id="tree_topology_example"></a>.
+A tree
+topology example.**

-Figure Tree\_Topology\_Example shows an example of a tree topology.
+Figure [Tree_Topology_Example](#tree_topology_example) shows an example of a tree topology.
 In the figure, there are nine nodes: three router nodes and six endpoint nodes.
 Router 1 is a root router, and routers 2 and 5 are leaf routers.
 Router 1 has a radix of four, and routers 2 and 5 have a radix of two.
 Routers 2 and 5 are child routers of router 1.
 Endpoints 3 and 4 are child endpoints of router 1.
-Endpoints 6 and 7, and endpoints 8 and 9 are child endpoints of router 2 and
-router 5 respectively.
+Endpoints 6 and 7, and endpoints 8 and 9 are child endpoints of router 2 and router 5 respectively.

-## Unidirectional Types
+## Unidirectional Types <a id="unidirectional_tree"></a>

 A unidirectional tree is a tree topology where the communication flow is unidirectional, thus all channels in the tree are unidirectional.
 There are two unidirectional tree types: aggregation tree and distribution tree.

-### Aggregation Tree
+### Aggregation Tree <a id="aggregation_tree"></a>

 In the aggregation tree, the communication flow is from the leaf routers of the tree to the root router of the tree.
 The endpoints connected to the root router